Don’t endanger yourself!

 Baby Raccoons and Foxes (Rabies vectors in PA):

 These babies often play in the woods under their mothers' care.
 Before disturbing them, observe from a distance to see if the mother is indeed watching over them.
 It's best to leave them alone unless there is an obvious problem.
 If the mother has been killed, the babies may wander out of the den because they are hungry.
 They may be crying (but not always), look weak or sickly.
 In this case, the babies need attention.
-Orphaned babies will come out during the day and wander looking for food.
-This is a sign of a hungry orphan.
+Orphaned babies will come out during the day and wander looking for food; this is a sign of a hungry orphan.
 Don't pick these animals up with your bare hands because of the concern of rabies.
 These animals are the most common rabies vector in PA!

 Baby Skunks (Rabies vectors in PA):

 If baby skunks are out during the day, they have been orphaned.
-The mother would never allow her babies to wonder out of the burrow.
+The mother would never allow her babies to wander out of the burrow.
 However, mom will take older babies out for walks during the night.
 Sometimes an individual will get separated from the group during these walks.
-This baby is orphaned also, unless it can be re-united with the group.
+This baby is also orphaned unless it can be reunited with the group.
 If the mother has been killed, the babies may wander out of the den because they are hungry.
 They may (but not always) look weak or sickly.
 In this case, the babies need attention.
 Babies typically don't spray until they are older.
 Always aim their posterior away from you just in case they do spray.
 Don't pick these animals up with your bare hands because of the concern of rabies.
 These animals are known to contract rabies!

 Adult Raccoons, Skunks and Foxes (Rabies vectors in PA):

 These animals are very dangerous and should only be handled by professionals.
 It is recommended to call either a wildlife rehabilitator or the Game Commission (or your local Fish and Game) for assistance.